makrai/notes/manning15-last-words-comp-ling-deep-learn.md

   * The researcher defines a model architecture and a top-level loss function
   * parameters and the representations of the model self-organize so as to minimize this loss, in an end-to-end learning framework
-  * We are starting to see the power of such deep systems in
+  * We are starting to see the power of such deep systems in MT
-    * recent work in neural machine translation
     * Sutskever, Vinyals, and Le 2014;
     * Luong+ 2015
       MT Luong, I Sutskever, Quoc V Le, Oriol Vinyals, and Wojciech Zaremba.
-        Addressing the rare word problem in neural machine translation 2015
+      Addressing the rare word problem in neural machine translation
 * compositionality in models,

 # 5. Scientific Questions That Connect CL and Deep Learning